raduangelescu/gutenbergpy/README.rst

 The package has been tested with Python  2.7
-It is similar to https://github.com/c-w/Gutenberg but much faster,smaller and less third-party intesive. (it mostly requires lxml)
+It is faster, smaller and less third-party intensive alternative to https://github.com/c-w/Gutenberg

 Installation
 ============